 Saving up for a special occasion?
 Feeling the budget blues?
 Or do you just love a bargain?
-Earmark these events in May that won’t cost a cent.
+From jazz to comic books, earmark these events that won’t cost a cent.

 Melbourne Knowledge Week

 May 20 to May 26 is Knowledge Week in Melbourne and there’s plenty on to get you thinking about the world around you.
 We recommend checking out Sunset Talks with Madeleine Dore, hour-long interviews with well-known thinkers.
 Melbourne City DNA explores the data tracks left throughout the city, The Minefield: Live Recording is a special event with Waleed Aly, and at Prototype Street you can test run (or walk) down a future Melbourne street – we’re talking driverless buses!